 We Mean Business coalition partners

-She brought together national and sub-national governments, corporations and activists, financial institutions and NGOs to jointly deliver the historic Paris Agreement on climate change.
+She brought together national and sub-national governments, corporations and activists, financial institutions and NGOs to jointly deliver the Paris Agreement on climate change.
 195 sovereign nations agreed on a collaborative path forward to limit future global warming to well below 2C.

 For this achievement she has been credited with forging a new brand of collaborative diplomacy.